terran1942/Docker-ELK/README.md

 # Docker ELK
 Build ELK stack on the Docker

+## Background
+We usually need ELK for analysis of log, This project is tools of learning ELK, enjoy it!

+Containers include:
++ Elasticsearch cluster, 3 nodes
++ Kibana
++ Logstash
++ Filebeat
++ Kafka cluster, 3 nodes

 ## Get started
 This project uses [docker](https://docs.docker.com/install/) and [docker compose](https://docs.docker.com/compose/install/).
 Go check them out if you do not have them locally installed.